 Please ensure that your post is workplace learning focused.

-ATD Sacramento launches the Champions of Learning Awards to recognize and thank outstanding learning and development professionals and learning organizations in the Sacramento region (El Dorado, Nevada, Placer, Sacramento, Sutter, Yolo, and Yuba counties).
+ATD Sacramento launched the Champions of Learning Awards to recognize and thank outstanding learning and development professionals and learning organizations in the Sacramento region (El Dorado, Nevada, Placer, Sacramento, Sutter, Yolo, and Yuba counties).
 This is the second year we are recognizing the champions in employee learning and development.
 There are three categories of awards:

 Public and private organizations from all industries, independent consultants, and coaches in the Sacramento Region (El Dorado, Nevada, Placer, Sacramento, Sutter, Yolo, and Yuba counties) are eligible.

 Specific guidelines as well as evaluation criteria for each award category are detailed on the associated application.

 Click here to download the applications.
 All questions should be directed to firstname.lastname@example.org.

 Email completed application forms to email@example.com.
 We will acknowledge the receipt of your application and follow up with you within three business days.